--- LR--Football queen will be chosen at pre-game.
-Let's all get there early enough to see it and get a good seat.
-If you get there early enough you can show off your murns.

---LR--Halftime will be highlighted with a patriotic show.
-If you don't watchuit you'll really miss something.
-It will be a real eye-catcher!

--- IR--Ozona Lions have a lot of pride this year in trying to do their best on the football field.
-Ozona fans are with you 100%.
-Lions, so don't slack off!
+presenting a play for assembly The public is invited. -- LR--Football queen will be chosen at pre-game.
+Let's PLUMBING & REPAIR all get there early enough to see it and get a good seat.
+If you get there early enough you can show off your mums. --I.R--Halftime will be highlighted with a patriotic show.
+If you don't watch it you'll reala real eye-catcher! -- LR--Ozona Lions have a lot of pride this year in trying to do their best on the football field.
+Ozona fans are with you 100%, Lions, so don't slack off!
 Keep you heads up and be proud you're from Ozona.
 Let's show the Hosses our DESIRE in wanting to win.
 Let's win our homecoming Friday night.
 Show 'em who's boss.